 This scheme was created in the year 2000 and applies to blind persons resident anywhere in Scotland including Midlothian.
 Cardholders enjoy free travel on buses, trains, ferries, Glasgow Subway and Edinburgh Trams for themselves.
 There is free travel for a companion on buses [denoted by the two symbols of an eye and a "+1" on the card], but this companion entitlement does not extend to the other modes.
 SBS is financially supported by the 32 Scottish local authorities, but as far as the cardholder is concerned, the scheme is co-produced with the Scottish Government using their National Entitlement Card [NEC].
-Application forms are available at all Midlothian libraries where completed forms must be handed in by the applicant in person
+This is a voluntary Scheme supported by the local authority and subject to change without notice.
+Application forms are available at all

-[part of the process of verification is that the face of the applicant and the photo image supplied must be cross-checked by the librarian before the application is accepted.]
+Midlothian libraries where completed forms must be handed in by the applicant in person [part of the process of verification is that the face of the applicant and the photo image supplied must be cross-checked by the librarian before the application is accepted.]